villagehiker/templer/examples/casestudy/readme.md

 ### Banner Images Via CSS

 Each section uses it own page banner image.
-The banner is defined in a section-specific css file.
-The overall design includes a variable to define page-specific banner images, but this is not currently implemented.
+The banner to use it identified in the section-specific css file.
+The design of the website includes a variable to define page-specific banner images, but this is not currently implemented.

 The current implementation uses fixed-named, section-specific css files.
-Every section of the folder includes a css folder containing the locally-customized css file.
+Every section folder includes a css folder containing the locally-customized css file.
 The template layout file points to a css file named `custom.css` within a folder named css: `<link rel="stylesheet" href="css/customize.css">`

+### Index Page

+While the website is small, containing less than 400 pages, it is 10 years old and has some following.
+The new site design caused the renaming of almost all URLs.
+To help people find lost webpages, the 404 page points to the site index page.
+The site index page contains links and descriptions for all index.html pages and all original content pages.
+It links only the index.html page of two historical documents published on the website.

 ## Templer Components
 ### Configuration File